14 Wise Words From Sanskrit & Their Meanings | Yogic Philosophy

 In Vedic literature, ‘namas’ it used to describe not the act of bowing itself, but rather what the act symbolizes.
 For example, Namas-kara is used to describe adoration, homage, worship, and salutation.

 With this, Namaste is now widely understood to mean ‘I see and bow to the divine in you’.
-It’s a reminder to see the divine light and the dark in others without judgement, with acceptance and love.
+It’s a reminder to see the divine light and the dark in others without judgment, with acceptance and love.

 yogajala break 1000 × 40 px